syanix/SupplyChainSystem/context-cicd.md

    - `deploy-api.yml` and `deploy-web.yml`: Added `actions: read` permission to access artifacts

 2. **Personal Access Token Fallback**: Added support for using a Personal Access Token (PAT) as a fallback:

    - The workflows now check for a `PAT_TOKEN` secret before falling back to the default `GITHUB_TOKEN`
    - This provides flexibility when the default token doesn't have sufficient permissions

+3. **Fly.io Authentication**: Added Fly.io API token authentication to the API deployment workflow:
+   - The workflow now uses the `FLY_API_TOKEN` secret for authentication with Fly.io
+   - This resolves the "No access token available" error during deployment

-These changes ensure that our workflows have the necessary permissions to access artifacts and trigger other workflows, resolving the "Resource not accessible by integration" error.
+These changes ensure that our workflows have the necessary permissions and authentication to access artifacts, trigger other workflows, and deploy to our hosting platforms.

 ### Multi-Stage Deployment Workflows (2023-11-18)